jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Thought-provoking and pragmatic, _Techvolution_ provides an essential road map for navigating the complexities of the 21st century.
 It is a must-read for anyone seeking to transcend the ideological divides of our time and unlock the full potential of human and technological co-evolution.

-## Bio

-Let's eat marble cake.

-"I think about it all the time..."

 ## Endorsements/Quotes

 "I know oppression is wrong.
 I marched, voted, and protested for social justice all my life.
 I'm also tired of fighting.
 I want to find common ground so I can help my grandkids who keep telling me the rising cost of living is their main problem."